GDPR and Privacy

 Local councils and the NHS across Herefordshire and Worcestershire own and manage the Shared Care Record.

-For further information please visit: Herefordshire and Worcestershire ccg - Shared Care Record
+For further information please visit: Herefordshire & Worcestershire ICB - Shared Care Record

 Calls to and from the surgery are recorded and processed in accordance with the